ibm-cloud-docs/discovery/train-tooling.md

 **Note:** Relevance training currently applies only to natural language queries in private collections.
 It is not intended for use with structured, {{site.data.keyword.discoveryshort}} Query Language queries.
 For more about the {{site.data.keyword.discoveryshort}} Query Language, see [Query concepts](/docs/services/discovery/using.html).

 All private collections will return a `confidence` score in the query results in most cases.
 See [Confidence scores](/docs/services/discovery/train-tooling.html#confidence) for details.

+Adding a custom stopwords list can improve the relevance of results for natural language queries.
+See [Defining stopwords](/docs/services/discovery/using.html#stopwords) for more information.

 See [Training data requirements](/docs/services/discovery/train.html#reqs) for the minimum requirements for training, as well as the training limits.